 - Tikkun olam teaches me how to be a better person and make the world a better place, which connects me to my peers, my Temple, my family and those in need in my local community.

 - My relationship with Israel requires me to know what it looks like, a familiarity with its geography and people and its historical, emotional, physical and spiritual connection to the Jewish people.

-- When I learn the Hebrew language, I am able to connect to Jewish culture and the state of Israel, its past, present and future.
+- When I learn the Hebrew language, I connect to Jewish culture and the state of Israel, its past, present and future.

 - Peace is one of the most important values in Judaism.
 When I learn about Israel, I strive to understand the complexity of achieving peace as more than one people consider Israel to be their homeland.

-In the senior grades, our students take on a leadership role in the school mentoring younger students through modeling and teaching.
-Student learning focuses on connecting to the Canadian and Toronto Jewish experience through personal, family immigration stories to build a better understanding of who we are as a community.
+In the senior grades, our students take on a leadership role in mentoring younger students through modelling and teaching.
+Student learning focuses on connecting to the Canadian and Toronto Jewish experience through personal, family immigration stories to understand better who we are as a community.

 Students in grades 5 and 6 also focus on the stories of the prophets, learning about the layers of social justice and participating in tikkun olam.
-Through project-based learning, students take initiative, working together and forming a tight-knit peer group for each grade.
-In grades 5 and 6 major festivals are revisited with a new twist, where students work in project-based teams to develop a holiday experience for students in the younger grades.
+Through project-based learning, students take the initiative, working together and forming a tight-knit peer group for each grade.
+Major festivals are revisited in grades 5 and 6 with a new twist, where students work in project-based teams to develop a holiday experience for students in the younger grades.

 Grade 6 Torah Chanting Class